rodrigopivi/Chatito/readme.md

 }
 ```

+RASA_nlu is a great tool for training an intent and entity extrantion models in a breeze.
+Chatito gives first citizen support for generating RASA_NLU training datasets.

 Test it online at [https://rodrigopivi.github.io/Chatito/](https://rodrigopivi.github.io/Chatito/)

-NOTE: This tool is still under early development as i'm learning to train and build this agents.

 ### Getting started